oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 Now we have a mechanism to differentiate between the old and new versions of the service we're going to create two new service definitions, one having a selector that matches the  0.0.1 version of the stockmanager service and one for the 0.0.2 version.
 (We haven't actually deployed the 0.0.2 version, that comes later)

 We need to do define the version based services now so we can create the traffic split that interposes itself between the original service (stockmanager) and the separate deployments.
-Remember that the original stockmanager service definition only has a selector for the label `app: stockmanager` so if we created the deployments before we put the traffic split in place (and the version based traffic split can't be done before we'ce created the per version services) the original stockmanager service would match both the old and new deployments, and we wouldn't have any control over the traffic.
+Remember that the original stockmanager service definition only has a selector for the label `app: stockmanager` so if we created the deployments before we put the traffic split in place (and the version based traffic split can't be done before we've created the per version services) the original stockmanager service would match both the old and new deployments, and we wouldn't have any control over the traffic.

 The versioned services are defined in a couple of yaml files.
 The key differences are that they are bound to specific versions.
 This means that the selector specified the version to match.
 Our previous service allowed connections to any version of the service